"When Sparky came out, he told me, 'Let's not make this more complicated than it is. Throw strikes,'" Gakeler recalled to the Associated Press later.

 "This man is a bona fide major league starter," Anderson declared to the AP.
 "He's the best new pitcher I've had in 13 years here, since Dan Petry."

 But Gakeler's season never lived up to Anderson's expectations.
 He ended the year in the bullpen, with a total of 31 appearances, seven of those starts.
 His ERA neared 6, at 5.74.

 Back for spring training 1992, Gakeler went down early on with tendinitis in his right shoulder.
 After a May rehab start in Toledo, Gakeler was optimistic.

 "I felt strong," Gakeler told The Toledo Blade.
 "I was hitting my spots, getting ahead.
 Now, I've got to bounce back tomorrow.
 That's the key.
 I have to bounce back."

 Gakeler coached for a few years.
-He's now reported working in insurance, according to Baseball Reference's Bullpen.
+He's was later reported working in insurance, according to Baseball Reference's Bullpen.

 - Spokane Spokesman-Review, Associated Press, June 15, 1991: Tigers rookie shuts down Mariners

 - Ludington Daily News, Associated Press, June 19, 1991: Developing baseball talent far from an exact science